workhorsy/comic_book_reader/README.md

 * Touch movement is broken in IE11

 # TODO Small:
-* try making thumb nails in an iframe with a shared worker
-* make sure it works with all broken archives
 * Add an option to disable user counter
-* Make sure broken page images work
-* Make sure broken archives work
 * Stop browser navigation when loading
 * Add a place holder in the page selector, for images that have not loaded
 * Make esc un full screen and bring down the top menu